arkadii888/Finch/HOWTO.md

 sudo nmcli con up FinchAP
 ```

 Also, let's set up MAVProxy to get our Telem2 connection working.
 MAVProxy will route the telemetry into two streams: one for Executor, and another to allow you to use QGroundControl wirelessly by connecting to the access point.
-Make sure that the baud rate in the Telem2 parameter matches the value below.
+Make sure that the baudrate in the Telem2 parameter matches the value below.

 ```
 sudo nano /etc/systemd/system/mavproxy.service